 Being your camp counselor can be exhausting!
 With our list of suggestions, you could use some or parts of the ideas, and you can also look for a bit of help from another avenue.
 Daily STEAMwork videos from the new National Children’s Museum in Washington D.C. are another option to keep the kiddos entertained and learning at the same time.
 The National Children’s Museum now has more than 60 videos on the museum website that will endeavor to inspire the kids with science, technology, arts, math, and engineering.

 There is also a list on the website of materials needed for each video.
 This summer, there will also be one-day virtual summer camps.
 Tuesdays will be a day of science.
 Thursdays will be about making child-size structures with materials that are everyday objects.
 If you choose to participate, you will receive supply kits in advance of each session.

 You will be able to give your kids a camp type experience at your lake house and create some life-long memories at the same time.
-The time spent together will be a bonding experience that you may never have again.
+The time spent together will be a bonding experience that you can treasure forever.

 Today is an opportune time to teach your kids about how you get through life with imagination and ingenuity.

 You will also be giving them life lessons that will hold them in good stead for the rest of their lives.